RSTLess-research/Fauno-Italian-LLM/README.md

 Hence, our model is able to answer to your questions in Italian 🙋, fix your buggy code 🐛 and understand a minimum of medical literature 💊.

+Compared to [Camoscio](https://github.com/teelinsan/camoscio) this model should deliver a better conversational experience like with ChatGPT.

 ## The 🇮🇹 open-source version of chatGPT!
 Discover the capabilities of Fauno and experience the evolution of Italian language models for yourself.